 Prestige Healthcare ("Prestige") operates 22 skilled nursing centers located in Michigan secured under four mortgage loans and two skilled nursing centers located in South Carolina under a master lease.
-Prestige is our largest operator based upon revenues and assets representing 16.4% of our total revenues and 14.7% of our total assets as of March 31, 2023.
-Subsequent to March 31, 2023, we agreed to defer up to \$1.5 million in interest payments due on one of Prestige's mortgage loans secured by 15 skilled nursing centers.
-The deferral will be available from May to September 2023 capped at \$0.3 million per month.
+Prestige is our largest operator based upon revenues and assets representing 16.7% of our total revenues and 14.3% of our total assets as of June 30, 2023.
+During the second quarter of 2023, we agreed to defer up to \$1.5 million, or up to \$0.3 million per month for May through September 2023, in interest payments due on one of Prestige's mortgage loans secured by 15 skilled nursing centers.
+We deferred \$0.6 million in interest payments during the second quarter of 2023 and deferred \$0.3 million in interest payments in July 2023.
+Medicaid rates are expected to increase effective October 1st and retroactive rate settlements related to prior years are expected to be paid in fourth quarter of 2023 and fourth quarter of 2024.
+We continue to work with Prestige to assess the impact of the rate increases and settlement payments on this portfolio in light of the continued occupancy challenges.